DieselAnalytics/CustomPowerBIQuadChartUsingR/README.md

 - [Mico Yuk](http://bibrainz.com/aof/author/micoyuk/): Mico Yuk and her staff at BI Brainz provides great training on how to effectively use data visualization to tell amazing stories about your data.

 - In the near future I will be updating my [blog](https://dieselanalytics.com/) which has blogs that covers how to use R within Power BI.
 There will be future blogs covering how to use R within other areas of the Microsoft ecosystem.
 Be on the look out!

+**Questions**

+I attempted to be verbose in my explanations in the Jupyter notebook.
+If you have questions please reach me at info@dieselanalytics.com and I will answer them as quickly as I am able to.